nfugal/nfugal.github.io/_pages/privacy.md

 * Request that we delete your data/comments.
 * Object to processing.

-To exercise these rights, please contact me at info [at] natefugal [dot] tech.
+To exercise these rights, please contact me at privacy [at] natefugal [dot] tech.

 ### 4. Third-Party Services
 Our site relies on the following providers: